danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-If concurrency is not an option, e.g. when the operation execution order matters, we can create a serial coordinator just as easily:
+If concurrency is not an option, e.g. when the operation execution order matters, we can create a serial coordinator implementation just as easily:

 ```swift
 class SerialOperationCoordinator: OperationCoordinator {